usngo/products/README.md

 ## US NGO Products

-This repository contains some of the scripts used by the US NGO to generate its various products, see description below:
+This repository contains some of the scripts used by the US NGO to generate its various products.

 ---
 ## Before you try the scripts: